Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation: Related Work

-Our dataset is closely related to those of \citet{lefortier2016large} and \citet{li2010contextual}. \citet{lefortier2016large} introduces a large-scale logged bandit feedback data (Criteo data) from a leading company in display advertising, Criteo.
-The data contain context vectors of user impressions, advertisements (ads) as actions, and click indicators as rewards.
+\paragraph{Related Datasets.} Our dataset is closely related to those of~\citep{lefortier2016large} and~\citep{li2010contextual}.
+Lefortier et al.~\citep{lefortier2016large} introduce a large-scale logged bandit data (Criteo Data\footnote{\href{https://www.cs.cornell.edu/~adith/Criteo/}{https://www.cs.cornell.edu/\~adith/Criteo/}}) from a leading company in display advertising, Criteo.
+The dataset contains context vectors of user impressions, advertisements (ads) as actions, and click indicators as rewards.
 It also provides the ex-ante probability of each ad being selected by the behavior policy.
-Therefore, this dataset can be used to compare different off-policy \textit{learning} methods, which aim to learn a new policy using only historical logged bandit data.
-In contrast, \citet{li2010contextual} introduces a dataset (Yahoo! data) collected on a news recommendation interface of the Yahoo!
+Therefore, this dataset can be used to compare different off-policy \textit{learning} methods, which aim to learn a new policy using only logged bandit data.
+In contrast, Li et al.~\citep{li2010contextual} introduce a dataset (Yahoo!
+R6A\&B\footnote{\url{https://webscope.sandbox.yahoo.com/catalog.php?datatype=r}}) collected on a news recommendation interface of the Yahoo!
 Today Module.
-The data contain context vectors of user impressions, presented news as actions, and click indicators as rewards.
-The data were collected by running a uniform random policy on the news recommendation platform, allowing researchers to evaluate their own bandit algorithms.
+The dataset contains context vectors of user impressions, presented news as actions, and click indicators as rewards.
+The dataset was collected by running a uniform random policy on the news recommendation platform, allowing researchers to evaluate their (online or offline) bandit algorithms.

-However, the Criteo and Yahoo! datasets have several limitations, which we overcome as follows: \begin{itemize} \item They include only a single logged bandit feedback dataset collected by running a single policy.
+However, the existing datasets have several limitations, which we overcome as follows: \begin{itemize} \item The existing datasets include only a single logged bandit dataset collected by running only a single policy.
 Moreover, the previous datasets do not provide the implementation to replicate the policies used during data collection.
-As a result, these datasets cannot be used for the evaluation and comparison of different OPE estimators, although they can be used to evaluate off-policy learning methods.
+As a result, these datasets cannot be used for the comparison of different OPE estimators, although they can be used to evaluate policy \textit{learning} methods.

-$\rightarrow$ In contrast, we provide the code to replicate the data collection policies (i.e., Bernoulli TS and Random) in our pipeline, which allows researchers to rerun the same policies on the log data.
-Moreover, our open dataset consists of a set of \textit{multiple} different logged bandit feedback datasets generated by running two different policies on the same platform.
-It enables the evaluation and comparison of different OPE estimators, as we show in Section~\ref{sec:benchmark_experiment}.
-This is the first large-scale bandit dataset, enabling realistic and data-driven evaluation of OPE.
+$\rightarrow$ In contrast, we provide the code to replicate the data collection policies in our software, which allows researchers to rerun the same policies on the log data.
+Without the code of the exact algorithms, we could not implement the evaluation of OPE experiments.
+Therefore, the code and algorithm release is an essential component of our open-source.
+Moreover, our dataset consists of a set of \textit{two} different logged bandit datasets generated by running two different policies on the same platform.
+It enables the comparison of different OPE estimators, as we show in Section~\ref{sec:benchmark_experiment}.